nginxinc/nginx-otel/README.md

 Compilation will produce a binary named `ngx_otel_module.so`.

 ## Installation
 ***Important:*** The built `ngx_otel_module.so` dynamic module binary will ONLY be compatible with the same version of NGINX source code that was used to build it.
-To guarantee proper operation, you will need to build and install NGINX from sources obtained in previous steps.
+To guarantee proper operation, you will need to build and install NGINX from sources obtained in previous steps on the same operating system.

 Follow [instructions](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#compiling-and-installing-from-source) related to compiling and installing NGINX.
 Skip procedures for downloading source code.